ingresso-group/slate/source/includes/_purchase.md

 ## Purchasing with Stripe

+Purchasing with Stripe requires your API user to be set up to use the Ingresso Payments service, which will require contacting us.
+If you are interested in testing this functionality, the `demo-stripe` user has been created which is already set up this way.
+The password is the same as for the `demo` user.
+After creating a reservation with this user, you can proceed to test purchasing with Stripe, as outlined below.

 In order to purchase with Stripe you need the following steps:

 1. Retrieve a Stripe token or payment source (further detail below).